eesmer/DebianDC/Documentation/decisions/0002-debian13-openbox-migration.md

 - Not intended to provide an end-user desktop experience
 - Limited to helper screens that assist system administrators in performing specific tasks

+For this reason, instead of a full-featured desktop environment, a **lightweight and controllable window management approach** was considered more appropriate.